SamuelEyrolle/DGCCA-PyTorch-Implementation/README.md

 * **`loss_history.csv`**: A CSV file containing the training loss for each epoch.
 * **`model_weights.pth`**: The saved state dictionary of the trained neural network.
 * **`config.json`**: A record of the specific hyperparameters used for the run.

-* **Original Exploration:** See `dgcca_colab.ipynb` for the initial prototyping and experimental results.
-* **Implementation Note:** This modular version was developed to move from experimental notebook code to a reproducible command-line interface.